How to get around Portugal; the best and cheapest ways to travel the country.

 Lets take a look at all these options in more details below.

-How to get around portugal by bus.
+How to get around Portugal by bus.

 Bus services fall into three main categories: